nanohcv/vdr-plugin-xmlapi/README.md

     Presets=/var/lib/vdr/plugins/xmlapi/presets.ini
     HlsPresets=/var/lib/vdr/plugins/xmlapi/hls_presets.ini

 The tmp dir for hls stream files can be configured with the following parameter.
 It will be automatically cleaned.

     HlsTmpDir=/var/cache/vdr/plugins/xmlapi/streams

+By default basic auth (if enabled) is used for hls streams.
+You can use a cookie with session id for authentication.
+For more information about sessions, see section 4.12.
+To change the authentication mode, use the following parameter.
+(Possible values are "basic" for basic authentication and "session" for session based authentication.)

+    HlsAuthMode=session

 If the streamdev-server plugin doesnt run on port 3000 change the following